DefGuard/docs/deployment-strategies/hardware-os-network-and-firewall-recommendations.md

 In general, the hardware requirements will also have to be adjusted based on the number of active users.
 The numbers above should serve as a baseline.

+{% hint style="info" %}
+The sizing above applies to a split, multi-server deployment.
+If you're deploying the all-in-one [OVA](ova.md#resource-sizing) instead, it ships with its own baseline (2 vCPU / 2 GB RAM / 20 GB disk, up to roughly 100 active devices).
+{% endhint %}

 ### Operating system and software requirements

 #### Package based installation